Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty

 The mean probabilities of success for the three models are shown in Fig. \ref{fig:medical_mean_prob}.
 For all cases, \modelint{} and \modeldet{} models roughly result in a probability of 0.25.
 This is because each task requires two capabilities on average.
 When the risk is not considered, these two models tend only to match the expected requirement, and the probability of matching a single capability is 0.5.
 Clearly, the risk minimization model increases the probability of success for the tasks.
-In Fig. \ref{fig:medical_risk_vs_det}, we compare the result of \modelrisk{} to its deterministic version \modeldet{}.
-With the chosen penalty coefficients on energy cost and task completion, i.e., \(C_e\) and \(C_h\) in equation (\ref{eqn:nonlin_penalty_objective}), for most of the test cases, a \(\approx\)20\% increase in energy cost introduce a \(\approx\)35\% increase in the mean probability of success.
-More importantly, the trade-off between energy cost and robustness depends on the penalty coefficients in the objective function and can be tuned smoothly.
-The trade-off gained by changing the penalty coefficients is shown in Fig. \ref{fig:medical_prob_eng_tradeoff}, using the smallest test case as an example.